-Bathroom mirrors are a necessity, but you shouldn’t think of them as purely utilitarian; they are a great opportunity to add more style to your bathroom’s interior design.
+Mirrors in bathrooms are a necessity, but you should not think of them as purely utilitarian; they are a great opportunity to add more style to your bathroom’s interior design.

-Mirrors are a quick way to refresh your design and are much less expensive than altering fixed finishes like tile and stone, or replacing fixed elements like built-in vanities, tubs, etc. Stylish bathroom mirrors are also a perfect way to bring some designer polish to a bathroom in a rental.
+Mirrors over bathroom vanities are a quick way to refresh your design and are much less expensive than altering fixed finishes like tile and stone, or replacing fixed elements like built-in vanities, tubs, etc. Stylish designer bathroom mirrors are also a perfect way to bring some designer polish to a bathroom in a rental.

-1. Frameless mirrors are a great option when you have busy wallpaper or a textured wall surface as they don’t detract from these design elements.
-A clean-lined frameless mirror with a beveled edge works perfectly in this design situation.
+Frameless mirrors are a great option when you have busy wallpaper or a textured wall surface as they don’t detract from these design elements.
+A clean-lined frameless mirror with a beveled edge over your bathroom vanity works perfectly in this design situation.

-5. Scale is key when selecting a bathroom mirror.
+Scale is key when selecting a mirror to go over a bathroom vanity.
 Tall and narrow mirrors are the perfect solution for small bathrooms as the narrow width is scaled just right for small sink or vanity areas.
 The height will give the room more verticality and make it seem like you have higher ceilings.

 Conversely, if you have particularly high ceilings or a wide expanse to cover, look for eye-catching large bathroom mirrors.
 When selecting a mirror, make sure that it is not wider than the sink or vanity you plan to hang it above.

 Bathrooms are full of hard edges that could use some softening, and round mirrors will add the perfect amount of softness to your design.

 Hang a pair of mirrors over side-by-side pedestal sinks or above a double vanity in place of one large mirror.